CVPRInParis/CVPR2025InParis/index.md

-CVPR@Paris 2025 is a 1-day event that takes place at Sorbonne Université on the 6<sup>th</sup> of June 2025.
-This event provides a local alternative to the <a href="https://cvpr.thecvf.com/">CVPR conference</a>.
+CVPR@Paris 2025 is a 1-day event that takes place in center Paris on the 6<sup>th</sup> of June 2025.
+This event provides a local meeting related to the <a href="https://cvpr.thecvf.com/">CVPR conference</a>.
 It aims at addressing some sustainability and inclusivity concerns in Deep Learning and Computer vision research.
 All students and researchers are welcome to attend.

-Authors of all accepted papers at CVPR 2025 are given the opportunity to present their work, through an oral presentation and/or a poster session.
+Authors of accepted papers at CVPR 2025 are given the opportunity to present their work, through an oral presentation and/or a poster session.
 We unfortunately cannot accomodate oral presentations for all accepted papers; a subset of accepted papers will be proposed an oral presentation, based on scientific quality, thematic coherence and diversity criteria.

 <h2>
   <a href="https://docs.google.com/forms/d/e/1FAIpQLSc694-5PLnDB8XEIE-QRK-8D-1YgV4Hl8IaBGWs0hOSQPOYDg/viewform?usp=dialog/"